Invalidlogin15XP/Game-project/README.md

 # Game-project
-The project of creating a computer game
+The project of a computer game